-A couple of Fridays ago I started a new tradition over on Instagram.
-For the next few weeks, I’ll be sharing projects that use a little easy DIY’ing and a lot of imagination.
+A couple of Fridays ago I started a new tradition, and for the next few weeks, I’ll be sharing projects that use a little easy DIY’ing and a lot of imagination.
 This week’s fantastical creation began with a curious gift of special “seeds” and sprouted into a magical unicorn garden!

 The morning after the “seeds” had been planted in a pot of dirt, I left another little bottle – this time filled with glitter – with the instructions “sprinkle me”.
 It seems like if anything could get some unicorns growing, it would be the combination of (biodegradable!) confetti and glitter.

-While your curious littles are busy imagining what magic might be growing under the dirt, you can prep the final surprise…
+While your curious kids are busy imagining what magic might be growing under the dirt, you can prep the final surprise…

 To make your own unicorn garden you’ll need: